daelsepara/abrash-zen-of-asm/src/chapter-04.md

 shr ax,1
 ```

-should execute in 10 cycles, according to the specifications in Appendix A, since each `shr`{.nasm} takes 2 cycles to execute.
+should execute in 10 cycles, according to the specifications in Appendix A, since each `shr` takes 2 cycles to execute.
 Those specifications contain Intel's official instruction execution times, but in this case-and in many others-the specifications are drastically wrong.
 Why?
 Because they describe execution time *once an instruction reaches the prefetch queue*.
 They say nothing about whether a given instruction will be in the prefetch queue when it's time for that instruction to run, or how long it will take that instruction to reach the prefetch queue if it's not there already.
 Thanks to the low performance of the 8088's external data bus, that's a glaring omission -but, alas, an unavoidable one.
 Let's look at why the official execution times are wrong, and why that can't be helped.

 ### Official Execution Times are Only Part of the Story

-The sequence of 5 `shr`{.nasm} instructions in the last example is 10 bytes long.
+The sequence of 5 `shr` instructions in the last example is 10 bytes long.
 That means that it can never execute in less than 24 cycles even if the 4-byte prefetch queue is full when it starts, since 6 instruction bytes would still remain to be fetched, at 4 cycles per fetch.
 If the prefetch queue is empty at the start, the sequence *could* take 40 cycles.
 In short, thanks to instruction fetching the code won't run at its documented speed, and could take up to 4 times as long as it is supposed to.

 Why does Intel document Execution Unit execution time rather than overall instruction execution time, which includes both instruction fetch time and Execution Unit execution time?
 As described in Chapter 3, instruction fetching isn't performed as part of instruction execution by the Execution Unit, but instead is carried on in parallel by the Bus Interface Unit whenever the external data bus isn't in use or whenever the EU runs out of instruction bytes to execute.
 Sometimes the BIU is able to use spare bus cycles to prefetch instruction bytes before the EU needs them, so instruction fetching takes no time at all, practically speaking.
 At other times the EU executes instructions faster than the BIU can fetch them and instruction fetching becomes a significant part of overall execution time.
 As a result, *the effective fetch time for a given instruction varies greatly depending on the code mix preceding that instruction*.
 Similarly, the state in which a given instruction leaves the prefetch queue affects the overall execution time of the following instructions.